bast/runtest/doc/creating/run_function.rst

 is set by the ``configure`` function (in other words by the code using runtest).

 ``filters`` is a dictionary of suffix and filter list pairs and contains filters to apply to the results.
 If we omit to pass it, then the calculations will be run but not verified.
 This is useful for multi-step jobs.
 See also the :ref:`example-test-script`.
+If the ``output_prefix`` in the ``configure`` function is set to None, then the filters are applied to the file names literally.